IgnacioRV/votingApp/README.md

 node server.js

-The running app can also be found at https://powervoter.herokuapp.com
+The running app can also be found at https://powervoter.herokuapp.com (This is not working anymore as the DB instances were shut down)

 The app was started using ClementineJS